klkeehan/pommedoro/README.md

 **Pommedoro** is a pomodoro-style timer with an apple theme.
+All assets were created by myself.
 The focusing interval is set for 25 minutes, and the rest interval is set for 5 minutes.
 Try it out using the deployment link!